Best Locations and Seasons for Li River Photography

 Xialong is an excellent location along the Li River.
 From there, you could see various limestone peaks rising one after another.
 On rainy days the mountain peaks are surrounded by mist.
 On sunny days the blue sky and white clouds are clear in the river.
 The former American president Nixon once came here and compared a hill on the right bank to a pyramid.
 The best shooting spot is on the shoal.
 Most people take sunrise shots from there.

 Reflection of Yellow Cloth / The View on RMB 20 Yuan Banknote

-The Reflection of Yellow Cloth is the most famous attraction along Li River because the scenery here is printed on the Chinese RMB 20 yuan bill.
+The Reflection of Yellow Cloth is the most famous attraction along the Li River because the scenery here is printed on the Chinese RMB 20 yuan bill.
 And it's easy to see why.

 Here the river becomes wider and flows gently.
 The smooth water exquisitely mirrors a yellow cliff, which looks like a yellow cloth reflected on the riverbed, hence the name.
 It is a perfect location to take photos of reflections especially in the morning on a calm day, as the mountain reflection will be clear during a good sunrise time.
 Photographs taken later will not have a clear view of reflections as the sunlight will be directly from above and many tourist ships will come.

 The secret to taking good shots here is to use backlighting and shoot from a low angle.

 Nine Horses Fresco Hill

-The Nine Horses Fresco Hill is also a famous and distinctive attraction along Li River.
+The Nine Horses Fresco Hill is also a famous and distinctive attraction along the Li River.
 It is located 4 kilometers northwest of Xingping Town.
 The hill itself looks like a Chinese ink painting made by nature.
 Various hues on the cliff suggest nine horses in different shapes and sizes.
 But these horses are hard to distinguish - one needs to use imagination.
 Legend has it that the more horses a person can see, the smarter he/she must be.
-The above image was taken when fogs were floating around the hill and surrounding peaks.
+The above image was taken when the fog was floating around the hill and surrounding peaks.

 Fishing Lights on the Li River